AdobeDocs/experience-platform.en/help/edge/use-cases/client-hints.md

 ## Enabling high entropy client hints {#enabling-high-entropy-client-hints}

-To enable high entropy client hints on your Web SDK deployment, you must include the additional `highEntropyUserAgentHints` context option, as described in the [configuration documentation](configuring-the-sdk.md#context), alongside your existing configuration.
+To enable high entropy client hints on your Web SDK deployment, you must include the additional `highEntropyUserAgentHints` context option in the [`context`](/help/edge/commands/configure/context.md) field.

 For example, to retrieve high entropy client hints from web properties, your configuration would look like this: